-Air fryers, in turn, produce healthier meals for those looking to eat healthy food, and they make for easy cooking.
+Air fryers, in turn, produce healthier meals for those looking to eat healthy, and they make for easy cooking.
 Just plug it in, stash your food inside the slide-out drawer, turn the heat up, and leave it alone to fry!

 How Do Air Fryers Work?

-You put the food items inside a slide-out drawer at the bottom of the contraption, turn the knob to adjust the timer and heat (depending on the food you’re cooking), and leave it alone until it signals that it’s done.
+You put the food items inside a slide-out drawer at the bottom of the gadget, turn the knob to adjust the timer and heat (depending on the food you’re cooking), and leave it alone until it signals it’s done.

 What Can I Cook in an Air Fryer?